LeoneGarage/terraform/README.md

 * Provision AWS VPC in ap-southeast-2 region with 2 subnets in different AZs for the Workspace and 2 subnets in different AZs for PL (for redundancy)
   - By default VPC CIDR is 10.0.0.0/16 and subnets 10.0.0.0/19.
 This gives you over 8000 IP addresses per subnet/AZ, so over 4000 cluster nodes.
 If you want to adjust these ranges you can modify *cidr_block_prefix* and *subnet_offset* variables in *provision/variables.tf* file before running the template.
 Keep in mind that subnet netmask must be between /17 and /26 and you need to fit at least 2 Workspace subnets in different AZs.
 In addition, you need smaller subnets for PL and NAT, if choosing that option.
 This means *subnet_offset* should not be less than 2 (so 2 bits for space for 4 subnets).
 * Provision Databricks PL for REST API and Relay integration and S3, STS, Kinesis, Glue PL for AWS
+* By default the templates will create and configure Customer Managed Keys for encryption of managed services (i.e. Notebooks, Metastore in Control Plane etc) and root S3 bucket storage.
+These can be individually turned off using script arguments described in Usage section below.
 * Provision E2 Databricks Workspace objects through Account API
 * Provision initial IAM Role with access to Glue Catalog
 * Create a Test cluster with access to Glue Catalog and a Test Notebook to test the setup